Updates on travelling to Turkey

 It is an individual’s responsibility to make sure they have the correct documentation for travel, including a passport that complies with the validity rules of whichever country they are travelling to.

-You should check the Foreign & Commonwealth Office FCO Travel Advice for entry requirements and make sure you are aware of the immigration and customs controls of the country/s you are travelling to/through, by contacting the relevant embassy or consulate for information about that country’s immigration requirements.
+You should check the Foreign & Commonwealth Office FCO Travel Advice for entry requirements and make sure you are aware of the immigration and customs controls of the country or countries you are travelling to/through, by contacting the relevant embassy or consulate for information about that country’s immigration requirements.
 See also the UK Government's information on passports.

 FCO Consular Services cannot get involved in another country’s immigration requirements and are therefore unable to help a traveller enter a country.